PGEGG/CrazyApe/README.md

 rules:
-winnig: if 3(all) bananas are collected
+winnig: if 3(all) bananas are collected and reahes sporning point

 death: -lives empty(0)
        -touch the tiger